mbnmbn00/fgap_document/usage.rst

      --sister_proteome <sister_proteome>\
      --num_cores <number_of_cpus_to_be_used>\

 - Augustus species: you should provide one augustus_species used in Augustus.
-This is the list what this software provides.
+This is the list what Augustus provides.

 +----------------+-----------------------+--------------------------------+------------------------------------------+
 | Phylum         | Class                 | Species                        | augustus_species                         |